Money and Rates Signal Long-Term Bullish Markets

 Central banks do not set their monetary policy and interest rates based on capricious or random decisions.
 They understand that inflation is a fundamental monetary factor and that decisions regarding the quantity and cost of money hold significant importance in managing the market, ensuring sufficient liquidity, and generating credit for investment and families.

-The central bank knows that the transmission mechanism of monetary policy is complex and that distortions can occur, but at the same time, we know that the history of money shows that the medium-term result is inflation in financial assets, i.e., bullish for stocks.
+The central bank knows that the transmission mechanism of monetary policy is complex and that distortions can occur.
+But at the same time, we know that the history of money shows that the medium-term result is inflation in financial assets, i.e., bullish for stocks.

 Central banks cannot make fiscal policy, which is why it is essential that they are independent of the states.
-If central banks were dependent on the states, inflation would not be controlled since state imbalances would not be moderated.
+If central banks were dependent on the states, inflation would not be controlled, because state imbalances would not be moderated.
 Remember, the state deficit artificially creates money; the only factor that triggers an inflationary process is the issuance of more currency than the demand for it.
 Therefore, it is better to avoid sovereign debt duration in a long-term portfolio.

 The next wave of rate cuts may generate some volatility in markets, but investors must understand that the subsequent monetary expansion is inevitable, considering the increase in government debt in developed and emerging economies.
-Stocks may appear vulnerable during periods of temporary volatility, but they prove to be, along with gold and bitcoin, the best way to invest in an inevitable monetary expansion to offset the loss of currency purchasing power, understanding that short-term volatility may be ahead, but long-term asset inflation, rising stocks, and corporate bonds, is also likely.
+Stocks may appear vulnerable during periods of temporary volatility, but they prove to be, along with gold and bitcoin, the best way to invest in an inevitable monetary expansion to offset the loss of currency purchasing power, understanding that short-term volatility may be ahead, but long-term asset inflation, rising stocks, and corporate bonds are also likely.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.